 “What you have inherited from your fathers, earn over again for yourselves or it will not be yours.”
 Goethe

-The little child sleeps in her mother’s arms.
+The little child nestles in her mother’s lap,

-Rocker hanging in the land of the ancestors.
+Cradle hanging in the land of her ancestors.

-Born in the country, with its own language
+Born to a nation with its own language

-Raised in the customs of the Malay lands
+Raised in the customs of the land of the Malays

 Wherever Sumatra is, there is the nation,